yogeshBsht/CS50x_Caesar/README.md

 The program takes plain text and key (integer) as inputs.
 It generates the cipher by "rotating" each letter of the plain text by key positions.
 Special characters, numbers and the case (lower/upper) of the letter is not changed.
 The cipher is printed on screen.

-For instance, output for key of 13 and a plaintext of hello, world: plain  text:  hello, world cipher text:  uryyb, jbeyq
+For instance, output for key of 13 and a plaintext of hello, world:
+&nbsp;&nbsp;&nbsp; plain&nbsp;&nbsp;text:  hello, world
+&nbsp;&nbsp;&nbsp; cipher text:  uryyb, jbeyq

 References:
 1. https://www.edx.org/course/cs50s-introduction-to-computer-science